Disclaimer: I only rank shows that I watch and I’m not a TV critic. Also, there are some spoilers. Read at your own risk…

-This year, I think I can identify a theme: Almost all of these shows have a woman as the main character.
-The ones that don’t are Mad Men, which is as much about the women as the men, and The Middle, a family show in which the mother narrates and the daughter is my favorite character.
-Also, THREE of these shows have a Jewish female lead.
+Just as it was last year, almost all of these shows have a woman as the main character.
+The ones that don’t are the family shows which have good mother and daughter characters.
+Also, THREE of these shows have Jewish female leads.

 1. The Americans